pitchoilcan/Digidrumduino/README.md

   Read up to 48 Analog pins for INPUT from PIEZO SENSORS and trigger an event based on set conditions ......//(clarification needed) Each NOTE of the instrument is assiggned a TOUCH sensor, VELOCITY is determind by how hard or softly you TOUCH the SENSOR.

-  Prints and auto analyse what you play to LCD and via serial port.
+  Prints and auto analyse what you play (NOTES) to LCD and via serial port.

   OUTPUT MIDI DATA to midi-module, midi-keybord or computer